juliendelile/MECAGEN/README.md

 * PATH contains the NVIDIA CUDA Compiler (nvcc)

-(c) Edit the user paths file [(user_paths_MUST_BE_EDITED_FIRST)](user_paths_MUST_BE_EDITED_FIRST) by specifying your installation paths for QT, and Cuda or Thrust.
-If Cuda is installed on your system, we recommend that you compile MecaGen with the VBO/Cuda version of the cells rendering by using the first option in the file.
+(c) Edit the custom file containing the user paths "user_paths_MUST_BE_EDITED_FIRST" on your disk as as indicated inside the file.

 #### 1.3.
 Compilation